 As we are transitioning into a mobile-first world, our mobile identities become ever more important.

-There are over 5 billion people connected to mobile services in 2017, and we conduct the various aspects of our lives online every day - we socialize, shop, take care of financial matters and even have access to healthcare.
+There are over 5 billion people connected to mobile services in 2017, and we use them to conduct the various aspects of our lives online every day – we socialize, shop, take care of financial matters and even have access to healthcare.

 I’ll give you a number – in Finland, over 99% of transactions are carried out online!